website watertownhistory.org

 to support The American Legion and to honor the sacrifice of those who serve by

-enhancing the lives of veterans, military and their
+enhancing the lives of veterans, military and their families, both at home and

-families, both at home and abroad.
-For God and country, the auxiliary advocates
+abroad.
+For God and country, the auxiliary advocates for veterans, educates

-promotes patriotism, good citizenship, peace and security.
+citizens, mentors youths and promotes patriotism, good citizenship, peace and

-American Legion Pitterle-Beaudoin Unit 189 officers for 2016-17 were
+American Legion Pitterle-Beaudoin

-installed at the unit’s June meeting.
-Officers include Karen Sherry, chaplain;
+Unit 189 officers for 2016-17 were installed at the unit’s June meeting.

-Mary Petrie, president; Kathy Allermann, vice
+Officers include Karen Sherry, chaplain; Mary Petrie, president; Kathy

-president; Sandy Sullivan, historian; Ora Kuckkan,
+Allermann, vice president; Sandy Sullivan, historian; Ora Kuckkan, treasurer;

-as the installing officer.
+installing officer.

 -- -- OLD BASS DRUM